Home » Can Hermit Crabs Make You Sick?

 Hermit crabs can make each other sick, especially if a hermit fresh from the wild encounters a pet hermit crab in a controlled environment.
 However, hermit crabs don’t carry human diseases.

-Even bacteria that can infect a tank of hermit crabs will not impact a human.
+Even bacteria in a tank of hermit crabs will not impact a human.
 However, washing your hands before and after touching hermit crabs is sensible.

 What Kind Of Diseases Do Hermit Crabs Carry?